alphasaft/Micro/docs/syntax.md

 ) { stmt1; ...; stmtn };
 ```

-AS with any operand, you can nest them, operate on them, and so on :
+Since macros are regular expression, you can nest them, operate on them, etc :
 ```
 if (false) {            ##
     if (true) {         ##